Who We Are

 exchange on a broad range of topics relevant to the lives of Black people in the U.S.,

-Africa, and across the African Diaspora, with a particular focus on Blackness, Anti-Black
+Africa, and across the African Diaspora.

 - Goal 2: To facilitate local and global community engagement, interdisciplinary research